DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 ## Check if you can get financial support

-Without settled status, most non-UK candidates will not be eligible for financial support, unless they train to teach languages or physics.
+Without settled status, most non-UK candidates will not be eligible for financial support, unless they train to teach languages or physics

 ### Types of financial support

-If you have some type of settled status in the UK – through the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families) or [indefinite leave to remain](https://www.gov.uk/indefinite-leave-to-remain – you may be eligible for the some of the following types of support.
+If you have some type of settled status in the UK – through the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families) or [indefinite leave to remain](https://www.gov.uk/indefinite-leave-to-remain) – you may be eligible for some of the following types of support.

 Tuition fees and maintenance loans are only available for courses where you pay a fee to train to teach.